wanglab-broad/spin/README.md

 )
 ```

 These datasets can be spatially integrated and clustered using `spin`.
-The `batch_key` argument corresponds to the name of a new column in `adata.obs` that stores the batch labels.
+The `batch_key` argument corresponds to the name of a new column in `adata.obs` that stores the batch labels for each dataset.
 The `batch_labels` argument is a list of these batch labels in the same order as the input AnnDatas:
 ```python
 from spin import spin